JadePablo/focus_analysis/README.md

 Details of the face-recording script can be found in the file: 'main.py'

-Analysis can be found in the notebook: '
+Analysis can be found in the notebook: 'focus_analysis.pynb'